Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 During loading, cargo transferred on board adds weight to the vessel.
 De-ballasting removes some of the ship’s weight to lighten her, thus counterbalancing the added cargo weight.

-You can see this happen on some ships in port pumping out water from their sea side.
-They are most likely engaged in deballasting operation.
+You can see this happen on some ships in port pumping out water from their seaside.
+They are most likely engaged in deballasting operations.

-Ballasting usually happens during discharging operation.
-When the ship is transferring her cargoes to the terminal or shore facilities, she becomes lighter due to the movement of weights.
+Ballasting usually happens during the discharging operation.
+When the ship is transferring her cargo to the terminal or shore facilities, she becomes lighter due to the movement of weights.

 Adding ballast water into her tanks compensates for the loss of weight.
 This process maintains the vessel’s stability and structural integrity.

-Ports, channels and canals have draft requirements before vessels could pass, cross or enter.
+Ports, channels, and canals have draft requirements before vessels can pass, cross, or enter.
 This is to avoid grounding or touching her bottom into the seabed.

 Adjusting the ship’s draft is possible with ballasting or deballasting operation.
-Sometimes, it’s a mixed of both just to reach the required draft for entry.
+Sometimes, it’s a mix of both just to reach the required draft for entry.

 3. Emergency Heavy Weather Ballast

-For ballast ships (ships carrying no cargo), one of the purpose of ballasting is to keep the propeller and rudder submerged.
+For ballast ships (ships carrying no cargo), one of the purposes of ballasting is to keep the propeller and rudder submerged.

-This added ballast increases the ship’s stability, weight and therefor her draft, giving more immersion to the propeller.
+This added ballast increases the ship’s stability, weight, and therefore her draft, giving more immersion to the propeller.

 Inside the ballast tank.